Chapter 22: The Father, the Son, and the Holy Ghost

 The request was not a difficult one to meet as I had the prayers memorized from a young age; my mother made sure of it.
 I knew “Our Father,” “Hail Mary,” “Glory Be,” and “O My Jesus.”
 She gave me a small leaflet of all four, which I memorized quite easily.
 Reciting them was immediately instilled as a nightly ritual.
 I would utter all four of the main prayers, then add my own personal prayer, where I spoke directly to Jesus himself.

 My customized prayer quickly amassed into a laundry list, as I would ask for many things: My family’s health and happiness, then my friends’, to not get picked on at school, any pertinent events forthcoming to go well, and most importantly, I’d sometimes have a venting session about my life.
-These sessions were crucial to my mental well being, even if I didn’t realize it at the time.
-It allowed me a chance to decompress the day-to-day struggles, especially during my rocky childhood through divorce and foster homes.
+These sessions were crucial to my mental well-being, even if I didn’t realize it at the time.
+It allowed me a chance to decompress the day-to-day struggles, especially during my rocky childhood through our parents’ divorce and our foster homes.

 During these stops, he would attempt to make small talk: first about the weather (which for a person stuck in the hospital for extensive stays like me was irrelevant), then about my treatment, and finally, after stopping in a few times and picking up on my devout movie-watching habits, found his Trojan horse, his Hail Mary play.

 “What’s your favorite movie?”
 I had to think about it, I never was great with being put on the spot.
 “There are so many to choose from.
 Tommy Boy, Billy Madison, Dumb and Dumber, Who Framed Roger Rabbit?, Oh!
 Back to the Future.”

 “Oh, I haven’t seen that one, what’s it about?”